NontsikeleloNN/SimamisaAPI/README.md

 * Please not I will be updating our routes to use query strings as we progress with the project to make it easier to consume the api

-Please do not hesitate to reach out if you have any further questions
+Please hesitate to reach out if you have any further questions

 _______________________________________________________________________________________________________________